endurodave/DelegateMQ/docs/DETAILS.md

 # Delegate Library

-A single include `DelegateLib.h` provides access to all delegate library features.
-The library is wrapped within a `DelegateLib` namespace.
+A single include `DelegateMQ.h` provides access to all delegate library features.
+The library is wrapped within a `DelegateMQ` namespace.
 The table below shows the delegate class hierarchy.

 ```cpp
 // Delegates